coreytaylorcompchem/comp_chem/ml/adme_models/herg/README.md

 * Train / test/ validation splits for training.
 * Hyperparameter tuning via grid search with early stopping.
 * Evaluation via ROC and confusion matrix.

+The data was retrieved via the Chembl `webresource_client` API, which is pip installable.
+The retrieved data from Chembl is in `data_herg/herg_chembl.csv`.
+See `2025-08-08_retrieve_chembl_herg.ipynb` for code and further details re: post-processing clean-up of the data.

 ## Model metrics